ARM-software/LLVM-embedded-toolchain-for-Arm/docs/migrating.md

 ## Multilib support

-LLVM toolchain for Arm provides multilib support similar to the GNU toolchain, see _Using the toolchain_ section in the [README](https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm/blob/main/README.md#using-the-toolchain), however uses different command line options to control selection of semihosting.
+LLVM toolchain provides multilib support similar to the GNU toolchain, see _Using the toolchain_ section in the [README](https://github.com/32bitmicro/LLVM-Embedded-Toolchain/blob/main/README.md#using-the-toolchain), however uses different command line options to control selection of semihosting.

 |Use case|GNU options|LLVM options|